-- Program 3-1: Continue to pursue State and federal funds available to the County, private donations, and volunteer assistance to support existing shelters and pursue the development of additional shelters, when funds become available, in underserved areas of the county (e.g., Lodi, Manteca, Tracy, and Stockton planning areas).
+Program 3-1: Continue to pursue State and federal funds available to the County, private donations, and volunteer assistance to support existing shelters and pursue the development of additional shelters, when funds become available, in underserved areas of the county (e.g., Lodi, Manteca, Tracy, and Stockton planning areas).
 Additionally, continue to provide supportive services and case management and provide temporary housing for individuals with special needs in board and care homes.
-Continue to collaborate with nonprofit housing providers and the Housing Authority to facilitate alternative shelter arrangements for farmworkers, seniors, persons with disabilities, the homeless, extremely low-income persons, and other special-needs groups, and continue to fund local food banks and clothing closets through the provision of vouchers through the General Relief Program for emergency housing or other housing assistance. - Program 3-5: Update the Development Title and Mountain House Specific PlanDevelopment Title to address barriers to development of several housing types that serve special-needs groups, including transitional and supportive housing, emergency shelters, and low-barrier navigation centers.
+Continue to collaborate with nonprofit housing providers and the Housing Authority to facilitate alternative shelter arrangements for farmworkers, seniors, persons with disabilities, the homeless, extremely low-income persons, and other special-needs groups, and continue to fund local food banks and clothing closets through the provision of vouchers through the General Relief Program for emergency housing or other housing assistance.